-Isabel’s heart defect was detected during mum, Karen’s, pregnancy and she had open heart surgery at 6 months old.
-Here is their story.
+Isabel’s heart defect was detected at her 6 week check up and she had open heart surgery at 6 months old.
+Mum, Karen, bravely tells her story here.

 Isabel was born on 11th November 2010.
 My whole pregnancy had been ‘normal’ with no problems, all our scans and check-ups had gone without a hitch.